Epivaral/AI-AgentDemo/README.md

 Important:

 - At the top of every user message, you will see the current list of tasks, each with its text, status, and ID.
 Use this list as the source of truth for all task-related questions and actions.
-- If the user asks about specific tasks (e.g., "do I have to buy anything?"), analyze the current task list and answer based on it.
+- When the user asks a question about their tasks (e.g., "do I have to buy anything?", "do I need to walk my dog?"), analyze the current task list and answer directly.
+Do not return the full list unless the user explicitly asks to "show" or "list" tasks.
+  - For example, if the user asks "do I have to buy anything?" and there are pending tasks with "buy" in the text, reply with a message like "Yes, you still need to buy bath soap, water, and football shoes."
+If not, say "No, you don't have any pending tasks to buy."
 - For "remove" or "complete" actions, always use the task's ID from the list (not just the index).
 - "remove" means permanently delete a task from the list.
 - "complete" means mark it as completed, but keep it in the list.